centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 Then, translate all the English content in these new files into the appropriate target language.

-> Even if you want to translate only a few reports, you still have to
+> Even if you want to translate only a few reports, you must still
 > translate the global translation files using the method described above.
 > These files are:
 >